Monuments and sculptures honoring Greek Mythology in Australia are all over the place.

 The Venus fountain statue can be found in the Main Pond of the Royal Botanic Gardens.

-It was originally erected prior to 1880, probably in 1879 for the International Exhibition.
+It was originally erected just before 1880, probably in 1879 for the International Exhibition.

-You can just see a glimpse of Venus from the Band Lawn in the Lower Gardens of the Royal Botanic Garden in the picture below.
+In the picture below, you can just see Venus from the Band Lawn in the Lower Gardens of the Royal Botanic Garden.

-This statue known as ‘Venus arising from the sea’ was greatly admired by a botanist in Adelaide who wanted one for the Adelaide Botanic Gardens.
+This statue known as ‘Venus arising from the sea’ was greatly admired by a botanist in Adelaide who wanted one for the Adelaide Botanic Garden.

 It survived until the early 1970s but somehow Venus ended up disappearing without a trace.

-Cupid (Eros) – Graces the central pond of the Pioneer Memorial Garden within the Royal Botanic Gardens.
+Cupid (Eros) – Can be found in the central pond of the Pioneer Memorial Garden within the Royal Botanic Gardens.

 Mercury (Hermes) – The University of Sydney